inclusive-design/adaptive-palette/demos/Ollama Chat Service/README.md

 straightforward that involves passing an object that is essentially the body of the request.
 The response from `chat()` in this case is an array of strings that can be concatenated to show the AI's text on the web page.
-Alternatively, the library provides a streaming response such that as the LLM provides further output, it can be taken and added incrementally to the display instead of waiting for the LLM to finish and displaying the response all at once.
+Alternatively, the library provides a streaming response such that as the model provides further output, it can be taken and added incrementally to the display instead of waiting for the model to finish and displaying the response all at once.

 The disadvantages are that Ollama's browser library must be installed, and the necessary objects and functions must be included using `import` statements in the app's JavaScript code.

-Using the library is exemplified by the "Using Ollama with LLMs Running Locally" web app in the [`apps/ollama`](../../apps/ollama) folder.
+Using the library is exemplified by the "Using Ollama with models Running Locally" web app in the [`apps/ollama`](../../apps/ollama) folder.
 See its [README](../../apps/ollama/README.md) for further instructions.